Home Pagan symbols Wedding customs Site search

-Be honest girl; You've been dreaming of walking down the aisle in that white wedding dress for years.
+Be honest with yourself, girl: You've been dreaming of walking down the aisle in that white wedding dress for years.

 Well, that dream moment is not too far away now.